CPU utilization and task priority

 This section explains how to reduce an instance's CPU utilization.

-In general, we recommend that you add nodes to your instance as a starting point.
-After you add nodes, you can investigate and address the root causes of high CPU utilization.
+In general, we recommend that you increase the compute capacity of your instance as a starting point.
+After you increase the compute capacity, you can investigate and address the root causes of high CPU utilization.

 If you exceed the recommended maximums for CPU utilization, we strongly

-recommend adding nodes to your instance so it can continue to operate
+recommend increasing the compute capacity of your instance so it can

-effectively.
-If you want to automate this process, you can create an application
+continue to operate effectively.
+If you want to automate this process, you can

-To determine how many nodes you need, consider the peak high-priority CPU utilization as well as the 24-hour smoothed average.
-Always allocate enough nodes to keep the CPU utilization below the recommended maximums.
-As previously described, you may need to allocate extra nodes for performance-sensitive applications (for example, to accommodate workload spikes).
+To determine how much compute capacity you need, consider the peak high-priority CPU utilization as well as the 24-hour smoothed average.
+Always allocate enough compute capacity to keep the CPU utilization below the recommended maximums.
+As previously described, you may need to allocate extra compute capacity for performance-sensitive applications (for example, to accommodate workload spikes).

 - Monitor your instance with the Cloud Console or the Cloud Monitoring console.